 - Extremely dense.
 There’s very little fatty tissue at all.

-About four out of ten women fall into category 3: heterogeneously dense breasts.
+About 4 out of 10 women fall into category 3: heterogeneously dense breasts.
 However, the last two categories often get combined into one big category described simply as “dense breasts.”

 4 important facts about dense breasts